paperweights: Pairpoint

 Modern Pairpoint also made a nice variety of other paperweights in many classic styles.
 They made some of the finest crimp rose paperweights – as nice or better than many Millville pieces, far better than any foreign made crimp roses, and larger than the excellent crimp roses made by Charles Kaziun and Francis Whittemore, if not as perfect, yet perhaps more realistic.
 Their roses in all sizes are the standouts.

 PW2448.
-Pairpoint Fancy Crimp Rose Magnum Museum Piece from 1974 – PURPLE.
-This is a great one – nicely centered – nice form – the purple ones have beautiful translucent glass.
-This one is neither engraved nor faceted.
+Pairpoint Fancy Crimp Rose Magnum Museum Piece from 1974 – PURPLE AND IVORY.
+This is a great one – nicely centered – nice form – beautiful translucent glass.
+This one is neither engraved with grapes nor faceted.
 It signed with engraved 1974 #164 on the base as well as a P signature cane on the underside of the rose.
 Condition is excellent.
 4 5/8 inches tall; globe is 3 ½ inches in diameter; pedestal is 3 3/4 inches in diameter; two pounds and thirteen ounces (huge). $225

 PW2882.
 Pairpoint Crimp Rose circa 1970 – blue flash pedestal.
 The top is clear glass – faceted – and the base has a blue flash.
 They work together in a play of color.
 Engraved with the Pairpoint symbol of a P within a diamond.
 Condition is excellent.
 3 1/8 inch diameter; 3 3/8 inches tall; one pound and five ounces. $150